Scoring in Life

 Blooming Where Planted

-Starehe Boys' Centre, a well-endowed institution of which I am a proud alumnus, had an institute during our time where students from the school's high school division could enrol to pursue a course in Accounting or Information Technology (IT).
-I didn't want to proceed into that institute as my high school years came to an end in November 2005 because someone had led me to believe the institute was not for sophisticated young men like the one I was striving to be.
+Starehe Boys' Centre, a well-endowed institution of which I am a proud alumnus, had an institute during our time where students from the school's high school division could enrol to pursue a course in either Accounting or Information Technology (IT).
+Well, I didn't want to proceed into that institute as my high school years came to an end in November 2005 because someone had led me to believe the institute was not for sophisticated young men like the one I was striving to be.

 As fate would have it, I failed to get a job after high school and my attempt to enrol at the upscale Strathmore College in Nairobi backfired simply because my parents could not afford to put me through that college.
 So I had no option but to report back to Starehe in January 2006 to join the institute where I had wisely applied for admission just in case things failed to work out.

 And wow!
 My experience at the institute turned out to be wonderful!
-I took advantage of the marvellous resources at Starehe to grow intellectually.
-Like I learnt how to use a computer in the Institute labs that had a commendable student-computer ratio of almost 1:1.
-I also kept aflame my interests in public speaking and music thanks to the student meetings and several pianos in the school.
+I took advantage of the marvellous resources at Starehe to grow intellectually by learning how to use a computer in the Institute labs that had a commendable student-computer ratio of almost 1:1.
+And by also keeping aflame my interests in public speaking and music thanks to the student meetings and several pianos in the school.